 Mr. Carroll, Dr. Gotto, Mr. Shepard and Ms. Woody currently serve on the nominating and corporate governance committee, which is chaired by Mr. Shepard.
-Previously, Mr. Fischer and Ms. Vitullo served on the nominating and corporate governance committee until August 2022.
-Mr. McGovern also served on the nominating and corporate governance committee until his resignation from the Board on April 28, 2022.
 Our Board has determined that each member of the nominating and corporate governance committee is "independent" as that term is defined in the applicable NASDAQ Stock Market rules.
 The nominating and corporate governance committee's responsibilities include:

-- developing and recommending to the Board of Directors criteria for Board and committee membership; - establishing procedures for identifying and evaluating Board candidates, including nominees recommended by stockholders; - identifying individuals qualified to become members of the Board; - recommending to the Board the persons to be nominated for election as directors and to each of the Board's committees; - · developing and recommending to the Board a set of corporate governance guidelines; and - overseeing the evaluation of the Board and management.
+- developing and recommending to our Board criteria for Board and committee membership; - establishing procedures for identifying and evaluating Board candidates, including nominees recommended by stockholders; - identifying individuals qualified to become members of our Board; - recommending to our Board the persons to be nominated for election as directors and to each of our Board's committees; - developing and recommending to our Board a set of corporate governance guidelines; and - overseeing the evaluation of our Board and management.